 They just can’t.

-To inject some science into that statement, let’s look at the first law of thermodynamics “For every action, there is an equal and opposite reaction.”
+To inject some science into that statement, let’s look at the Newton’s Third Law of motion “For every action, there is an equal and opposite reaction.”
 That means that all the force the bad guy feels is also felt by the shooter (in the form of recoil).

 Therefore, If a bullet can knock the bad guy down, it would also knock the shooter down. (though the forces might feel different because the weight of the gun reduces the force the shooter feels.)

 Even 45 ACP bullets can’t knock someone off their feet.
 If you break major bones, they may be unable to continue standing and then fall down.
 But they won’t be “knocked off their feet”.
 Worse, they might not be stopped, or even slowed down.

 Don’t believe me?